 After you establish your strengths, weaknesses, passions, and ideal work environment, you’re ready to focus on finding the right job that will bring you success and fulfillment.
 The next challenge is learning where the right job is.
 This takes a lot of networking.
 Network with people you know and people you don’t know.

-Julie Warden, Director of Client Services at Centennial suggests tackling your networking strategy by implementing “3 P’s,” with an overarching theme of professionalism.
+We suggest tackling your networking strategy by implementing “3 P’s,” with an overarching theme of professionalism.

 Be Proactive – Seek out key people who can give you referrals into industries or companies of interest.
 Now that you have taken time to establish what your target job is (see Step 1), you can be clear in your requests to your network.

 Be Patient – Be patient with those you wish to meet.
 One phone call or one email may not get a response.
 People are busy and it may take time for them to respond or schedule a meeting.
 Don’t be discouraged!
-By nature, most people want to help (wouldn’t you?)
+By nature, most people want to help.
+(Wouldn’t you?)

 Perseverance Pays Off – You may need to talk to many people to find the right connections to ultimately land the right job.
 Mike Sipple Sr., with more than 40 years of recruiting experience, stresses the need to meet everyone who is suggested to you.
 Don’t make your own assumptions about the value of the referral.
 Keep a log of everyone you meet.
 Be sure to send a note, thanking them for the meeting and any key introductions they make for you.